Content

 3.

-Demonstrate a sound understanding of the terminology and concepts of the theological topics of grace and original sin, with reference to the historical development of these topics in Catholic and Protestant traditions.
+Demonstrate an advanced understanding of the theological topics of grace and original sin, with critical awareness of key factors and select thinkers in the historical development of these topics in Catholic and Protestant traditions.

 4.